 Overrides are available during course selection just like during the drop/add period.
 See a CS advisor if you need an override to select a course.

-For Fall 2019, some courses have waiting lists and department consent has been placed on these courses.
+For Winter 2020, some courses have waiting lists and department consent has been placed on these courses.
 Waiting lists are only created when the number of students who course selected the course is greater than the number of spots in the course.

 Winter 2020 courses with waiting lists: